evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 };
 ```

-The new changes contained in the code above, we imported `useRouter` hook from expo router, and we will use it to navigate to the dynamic screen we created earlier. as stated in the docs we could use the Link component to move between and we can also use the useRouter hook to navigate imperatively.
+For the new changes contained in the code above, we imported `useRouter` hook from expo router, and we will use it to navigate to the dynamic screen we created earlier.
+As stated in the docs we could use the Link component to move between and we can also use the useRouter hook to navigate imperatively.

 On our card, we added a `Pressable` component, onPress of the card we will be taken to the `details/id` and we are passing a param to the screen which is `id` representing a single character.
 Then use the `id` to get data from our API for that particular character.